appuio/terraform-openshift4-exoscale/README.md

   Note that we don't recommend changing the count for the LBs and masters from their default values.
 * control the size of the root partition for all nodes.
   This value is used for all nodes and cannot be customized for individual node groups.
-* control the total disk size for master, infra, and worker nodes.
+* control the size of the empty partition on worker nodes.
-  Terraform emits an error if the total disk size of a node group is smaller than the root disk size.
-  If the total disk size for a node group is bigger than the root disk size, the module configures the nodes to have an additional empty partition for the remaining disk.
+  By default, worker nodes are provisioned without an empty partition (by defaulting the variable to 0) However, users can create worker nodes with an empty partition by providing a positive value for the variable.
 * control the size of the empty partition on the storage nodes.
   This partition can be used as backing storage by in-cluster storage clusters, such as Rook-Ceph.
 * configure additional worker node groups.
-  This variable is a map from worker group names (used as node prefixes) to objects providing node instance size, node count, node disk size, and node state.
+  This variable is a map from worker group names (used as node prefixes) to objects providing node instance size, node count, node data disk size, and node state.
 * specify the cluster's id, Exoscale region, base domain, SSH key, RHCOS template, and Ignition API CA.
 * specify a bootstrap S3 bucket (required only to provision the boostrap node)
 * specify an Exoscale API key and secret for Floaty